WORLD is a proud affiliate of the AIDS Healthcare Foundation (AHF). Their Board of Directors also functions as our governing body.

-WORLD is seeking candidates for our Board of Directors.
+WORLD is seeking candidates for our Advisory Board.
 We are interested in community members who bring expertise and life experience in a broad range of areas including fund development, marketing, financial management, life with HIV, media work, and community organizing.
-If you have interest in discussing Board membership, please email Cynthia Carey-Grant, Executive Director.
+If you have interest in discussing Board membership, please email Carla Dillard Smith, Interim Executive Director.

 Susan Erb, CPA, specialized in non-profit accounting, audit and management services as a sole proprietor for over two decades before transitioning to employment as a finance director.
 She recently retired from Building Futures with Women and Children, an agency dedicated to building communities with women and children where they are safely and supportively housed, free from homelessness and domestic violence.